Window convolution of the galaxy clustering bispectrum

-However, when we test the window convolution pipeline on complete LRG mock catalogues without fibre assignment (in the SGC redshift bin \(\num{0.4} \leq z \leq \num{0.6}\)), we find there is a small and almost constant amplitude offset.
+However, when we test the window convolution pipeline on complete LRG mock catalogues without fibre assignment (in the SGC redshift bin \(\num{0.4} \leq z \leq \num{0.6}\)), we find there is a slightly larger but still small amplitude offset.
 The convergent window convolution series satisfying \(\abs{\gamma_{\ell_1 \ell_2 L}} \geq \num{5e-4}\) are given by

-When the loss function~\(\chi^2_{\ell_1 \ell_2 L}\) is minim{\is}ed over \(\beta\), we find \(\beta = \num{9e-2}\) for the monopole~\(\wind{B}_{000}\) and quadrupole~\(\wind{B}_{202}\).
+When the loss function~\(\chi^2_{\ell_1 \ell_2 L}\) is minim{\is}ed over \(\beta\), we find \(\beta = \num{3e-2}\) for the monopole~\(\wind{B}_{000}\) and \(\beta = \num{4e-2}\) for the quadrupole~\(\wind{B}_{202}\), which remain within the fractional error of the measurements.
 In \cref{fig:window-convolution-reduced-add-LRG-SGC-complete}, we make the same comparison as before between windowed and unwindowed bispectrum multipoles including the window-convolved model rescaled by \((1 + \beta)\) to account for the amplitude offset.

-With this amplitude rescaling, the loss function value per wavenumber bin reduces from \num{0.62} to \num{0.28} for the monopole~\(\wind{B}_{000}\) and \num{0.11} to \num{0.07} for the quadrupole~\(\wind{B}_{202}\).
+With this amplitude rescaling, the loss function value per wavenumber bin reduces from \num{0.09} to \num{0.06} for the monopole~\(\wind{B}_{000}\) and \num{0.12} to \num{0.11} for the quadrupole~\(\wind{B}_{202}\).
 We have checked that the optimal value of \(\beta\) does not change significantly with the measurement parameters of the window function multipoles such as the mesh grid physical size, cell resolution and the random catalogue number density, or when the full reference formula is used.